 Further, you can find a more detailed overview of each software solution: the table contains key facts, while further details are covered in the overview below.

-Loan Origination Platform Comparison Table
+Loan Origination Platform Comparison Tables

 | Platform | Positioning | Key strengths | Best for | Free trial | Price |